 Industrial waste is an all-encompassing term used to describe material considered to be no longer of use after a manufacturing process has been completed.

-There are many sectors of industrial manufacturing that produce waste, including:
+Many sectors of industrial manufacturing produce waste, including:

 Below we’ll explore different types of industrial waste, as well as what you should know about properly disposing of it to ensure you meet all federal and state regulations.